Rainbow Options with Direct Amplitude Loading

 In finance, a crucial aspect of asset pricing pertains to derivatives.
 Derivatives are contracts whose value is contingent upon another source, known as the underlying.
-The pricing of options, a specific derivative instrument, involves determining the fair market value (discounted payoff) of contracts affording their holders the right, though not the obligation, to buy (call) or sell (put) one or more underlying assets at a predefined strike price by a specified future expiration date (maturity date).
-This process relies on mathematical models, considering variables like current asset prices, time to expiration, volatility, and interest rates.
+The pricing of options—a specific derivative instrument—involves determining the fair market value (discounted payoff) of contracts that afford their holders the right, though not the obligation, to buy (call) or sell (put) one or more underlying assets at a predefined strike price by a specified future expiration date (maturity date).
+This process relies on mathematical models, considering variables such as current asset prices, time to expiration, volatility, and interest rates.

 Data Definitions